~ Accommodation ~

 Later that night, Missy made her way down the stairs and into the Little Daisy Café alone.
-Miss M had politely declined going with her, insisting she had work to do, but told her to have fun and be safe; as if the family business hadn't taught the young girl otherwise.
+Miss M had politely declined accompanying her, insisting she had work to do, but told Missy to run along and enjoy herself.

 "Salut," she greeted casually, slipping through the door.
 Ivy instantly gave a girly shriek and ran to hug her.

 "There you are!"
-Missy's ears flattened at the loud voice but she couldn't avoid Ivy's enthusiastic embrace.
+Missy's ears flattened at the sudden shout but she couldn't avoid Ivy's enthusiastic embrace.
 "Took ya long enough.
 Come on, I'll give you the tour."

 Missy just chuckled nervously at Ivy's outburst and allowed herself to be dragged over to the others.

 "Jeez, Miss Pepper," Rocky laughed, leaning against the bar with a carefree ease.
 "Just rip her arm off, why don't cha?"

 Ivy just stuck her tongue out in a very mature fashion.
 "Do you know how long I've waited for another girl to talk to?
 I can't exactly tell my friends at school about the Lackadaisy; well, not much anyways.
 All I have is you two and Viktor and that gets old, fast."

 "And here I thought I was your best friend," Rocky feigned insult, placing a paw dramatically over his chest before dissolving into snickers.
 "Besides, what about Miss M?
 Can't she accommodate to your 'lady talk' needs?"